Micro-Influencer Marketing

 Hey, we get it!

-The problem?
-The more you write, the more likely your creators are to get overwhelmed or miss key details.
+But the more you write, the more likely your creators are to get overwhelmed or miss key details.

 There’s a reason why most of the influencer brief examples we’ve seen are short and sweet.
 Overloading creators with requirements is also a recipe for creating identical influencer content.